maxims94/maxims94/README.md

 **Step debugger for Solana programs**

-**Let's you inspect the internals of a smart contract to fix bugs.**
+**It lets you inspect the internals of a smart contract to fix bugs.**

 ![Solana Debugger](debugger-icon.png)